What Is CIDP?

 Early recognition and proper treatment are critical in helping patients avoid a significant amount of disability.

-Men are affected about twice as often as women and the condition increases in incidence with age.
+Men are affected about twice as often as women, and the condition increases in incidence with age.
 The gradual onset of CIDP can delay diagnosis by several months or even years, resulting in significant nerve damage that may limit and delay response to therapy.

-Most individuals will require long-term treatment and if left untreated, an estimated 30% of patients would eventually become wheelchair dependent.
+Most individuals will require long-term treatment, and if left untreated, an estimated 30% of patients would eventually become wheelchair dependent.

-Study results have shown that patients with CIDP have 7.5 times higher mean healthcare costs when compared to those without CIDP.
+Studies have shown that patients with CIDP have 7.5 times higher mean healthcare costs when compared to those without CIDP.

 - Weakness and tingling in the arms and legs

-- loss of sensation and reflexes,
+- Loss of sensation and reflexes

 Although there is no cure for this illness, early diagnosis and treatment can help manage symptoms and prevent irreversible nerve damage.